orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*Just imagine the difference in perception of time.
-We imagine*
+*Just imagine, the world is literally*
 ***[], []***
 ***, 2XXX***